whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Practice the same gratitude with people</div>
 <div class="rev-act-body">What tangible and intangible gifts do you receive from people around you?
 Is there a child whose smile lifts your spirits, or an older friend who has mentored you?
 Have family members helped you pay for school, or friends supported you during a difficult time in a relationship?
 Notice the gifts you receive and feel grateful for them.
 Express your gratitude to the people directly so they know the impact they had on you.</div></div>

-### Cultivating Spiritual Strength, Part 2: Nurture Your Sacred Gifts and Give Them in Service of the People and Nonhumans you Love
+### Cultivate Spiritual Strength, Part 2: Nurture Your Sacred Gifts and Give Them in Service of the People and Nonhumans you Love

 When I study the great spiritual leaders I've found, something really stands out: it's like they are compelled to serve their people, and it would be unthinkable not to.
 It's as if they didn't have any choice in the matter.